-Get up. It is already 6.

 This temple seemed to be a very good spot for lovers as well.
 People coming to see the fort hardly visit this temple.

 We really enjoyed our stay in the fort as we could feel the history very easily.
-In fact I was amazed to touch so many historical objects.
-The canons that were used to win battles, the garden where the sultans made love or the water-body where the royal family members used to take bath all were live history to us.
+In fact, I was amazed to touch so many historical objects.
+The canons that were used to win battles, the garden where the sultans made love or the water-body where the royal family members used to take a bath all were live history to us.
 It was only made more evident with the inscriptions kept near each monument.
 We could make out many things ourselves.
 We really didn’t need any guide for help.

 The main entry road to the fort is heavily broken and dangerous, even if you walk alone.
 Everywhere on this road sign of ruin and destruction was prominent.
-Part of which could easily be attributed to natural cause like rain rather than any war or historical means.
-This is a sure case of lack of preservation effort by the govt. or may be they want to keep history alive and natural by keeping the ruins as is.
+Part of which could easily be attributed to the natural cause like rain rather than any war or historical means.
+This is a sure case of lack of preservation effort by the govt. or maybe they want to keep history alive and natural by keeping the ruins as is.

 We came out of the fort after two hours to have lunch.
 Ilyas took us to a nearby roadside restaurant.
 But we wanted to have our lunch in a decent hotel..so we headed for Hotel Kailas in Ellora.